-A professional ketamine detox program can provide a period of safe, medical observation and treatment to ensure that you remain comfortable and safe throughout your detox experience.
+A professional ketamine detox program can provide a period of safe, medical observation, and treatment to ensure that you remain comfortable and safe throughout your detox experience.
 Additionally, if you experience any fluctuations in heart rate or blood pressure, having a medical team on-site to treat those symptoms can prevent any life-threatening medical situations from occurring.

 Ketamine takes about two to four days to completely leave your body.
 The withdrawal experience will vary greatly on a case-by-case basis, but ketamine withdrawal symptoms will most likely subside a day or two after the last dose.
-Although you may experience some psychological symptoms of withdrawal for weeks or months after you complete detox, symptoms like depression, anxiety, and cravings will eventually dimish and can be treated with medication and therapy in the meantime.
+Although you may experience some psychological symptoms of withdrawal for weeks or months after you complete ketamine detox, symptoms like depression, anxiety, and cravings will eventually diminish and can be treated with medication and therapy in the meantime.